 As Andrea Whitmer of Nuts And Bolts Media will tell you in this article, a simple website isn’t always simple

-And, if you ever wondered how a web design firm prices their products, check out this article on web design pricing.
+And, if you ever wondered how a web design firm prices its products, check out this article on web design pricing.

 Is Website Speed And Mobile Friendly The Focus?

 This isn’t 1999.